To check your address and register your contact information for wired broadband, please click on the Broadband Availability Check button below:

 As eligible participants of the Last Mile Grant are identified, the county will initiate the Last Mile Grant Process.

 See what areas have had infrastructure installed, areas we are working to install infrastructure, and future areas we are planning to expand on our Middle Mile Map.
 Also, you can sign up to receive automatic email updates for your location as projects progress by accessing the "Broadband Availability Check" button above.

-On December 14, 2021 the Commissioners of St. Mary's County authorized staff to submit applications for the Office of Statewide Broadband Neighborhood Connect Grant to expand cable service in the county.
-If awarded, the grant would provide funding for several identified Middle Mile project areas in St. Mary's County.
-St. Mary's County Proposed Funding Service Areas (PFSA) can be viewed on the Office of Statewide Broadband website - responses\challenges must be submitted by May 10, 2022.
-These grant funded projects must be completed by December 31, 2023.
+On December 14, 2021 the Commissioners of St. Mary's County authorized staff to submit applications to the Office of Statewide Broadband for the Neighborhood Connect Grant to expand cable service in the county.
+On May 25, 2022 St. Mary's County was informed that our funding requests for the Fiscal Year 2022 Neighborhood Connect Broadband Grant have been approved.
+This funding is expected to become available in July 2022.
+All funded projects under this grant must be completed by December 31, 2023.

 On July 27, 2021 the Commissioners of St. Mary's County authorized American Rescue Plan Funds to connect more Middle Mile unserved areas with wired Broadband connectivity.
 Construction is complete in several areas as reflected in the Middle Mile Map.

 On January 12, 2021 the Commissioners of St. Mary's County authorized staff to submit to the Governors Office of Rural Broadband, St. Mary's County's FY21 Expansion of Existing Broadband Networks Application Package.
 The grant funding was awarded on July 13, 2021 - Construction is complete and reflected in the Middle Mile Map.

 Through partnerships with local jurisdictions and the private sector, Connect Maryland provides funding and technical assistance to help entities qualify for federal financing opportunities.
 Connect Maryland website